-Often, when a child feels that you have connected with their level of emotion, they can stop showing you.
+Often, when a child feels that you have connected with their level of emotion, they can stop showing you and engage in dialogue to explore or reflect on their emotions.
 Children show you how they feel through their behaviour, often in ways that are very unhelpful to you and also to themselves.